vootbd/devops/README.md

 node labels or taints/tolerations, nginx can stay anywhere.
 Use config maps for any environment variables.

 Create a docker-compose file that runs a Jenkins container.
-Create 2 Jenkins files that builds and deploys these 2 applications into your choice of lightweight cluster in your local machine.
+Create 2 Jenkins files that build and deploys these 2 applications into your choice of lightweight cluster in your local machine.
 Your solution should include step-by-step instructions to setup lightweight kubernetes distribution, Your solution should include how to setup 2 Jenkins pipelines that use Jenkinsfile from your public repository.

-Your solution should include how to customize kubernetes deployment files to use docker images built by the jenkins pipeline
+Your solution should include how to customize kubernetes deployment files to use the docker images built by the Jenkins pipeline

-Prepare readme in such way that anyone can start jenkins container using docker compose, create 2 pipelines with your instructions, download your code using jenkinsfile from your public repo, build code and push to their dockerhub account (show the way to input credentials to push to dockerhub but DO NOT provide any of your credentials anywhere) and use those docker images with kubernetes yaml files to deploy app1 and app2 into the lightweight cluster.
+Prepare readme in such a way that anyone can start Jenkins container using docker-compose, create 2 pipelines with your instructions, download your code using Jenkinsfile from your public repo, build code, and push to their docker hub account (show the way to input credentials to push to docker hub but DO NOT provide any of your credentials anywhere) and use those docker images with kubernetes YAML files to deploy app1 and app2 into the lightweight cluster.
 You can provide separate instructions to deploy nginx and update its config to point to app1 and app2.
-Please keep in mind common anti-patterns, security concerns and suggest how your solution can be scaled up in future.
-BONUS point for anyone that can successfully integrate any service mesh to handle api traffic routing from kubernetes end.
+Please keep in mind common anti-patterns, and security concerns and suggest how your solution can be scaled up in the future.
+BONUS point for anyone that can successfully integrate any service mesh to handle API traffic routing from the kubernetes end.

-Your folder structure should look like the following, src for source codes, build for dockerfile and related settings, deploy for kubernetes yaml files.
+Your folder structure should look like the following, src for source codes, build for docker file and related settings, deploy for kubernetes YAML files.

 directory root
 ----app1